 High-Risk Auto Insurance Program in Alaska

-If you're a high-risk driver who has trouble getting insurance from traditional companies, you may be able to get coverage through the Alaska Automobile Insurance Plan (assigned risk pool).
-With this plan, the risk is shared among multiple insurance companies licensed to sell coverage in Alaska.
+A high-risk driver who does not qualify for insurance from traditional companies may be able to get insurance through the Alaska Automobile Insurance Plan (assigned risk pool).
+This plan shares risk among multiple Alaska-licensed insurance companies.
 For more information, call AIPSO at (800) 227-4659.

 How Much Coverage Do You Need in Alaska?